French Company Registration- An Overview

 Information on the directors of the company must be provided.

 An applicant for company registration in France also has to suffice the minimum capital requirement for company formation in France.
-If the applicant forms a French LLC or a Simplified Joint Stock Company then the minimum capital which is required for formation is €1.
+If the applicant forms a French LLC or a Simplified Joint Stock Company then the minimum capital shall be decided by the shareholders among themselves in the AOA which can be as low as €1.
 However, if the company is a French Public Limited Company then the minimum capital required is €37,000.
 One fifth of the authorised capital has to be paid at the time of registration.

 Procedure for Company Registration in France